survivejs/webpack-book/manuscript/loading/03_fonts.md

 You can approach the problem in several ways through webpack.
 You can still use the `type` loader field as with images.
 Font `test` patterns tend to be more complicated, though, and you have to worry about font file related lookups.

-T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
-It accepts a **.browserslistrc** definition and then checks font support of each browser based on the definition.

 ## Choosing format to support

-If you exclude Opera Mini, all browsers support the _.woff_ format.
+If you exclude Opera Mini, all browsers support the _.woff_ format based on [Can I Use](https://caniuse.com/woff).
 Its newer version, _.woff2_, is widely supported by modern browsers and can be a good alternative.

-{pagebreak}

 Going with one format, you can use a similar setup as for images and rely on both **file-loader** and **url-loader** while using the limit option: